MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-consume-web-service-interact-in-r.md

 Application developers can call and integrate a web service into their applications using the service-specific Swagger-based JSON file and by providing any required inputs to that service.

 Using the Swagger-based JSON file, application developers can generate client libraries for integration.
 Read "[How to integrate web services and authentication into your application](how-to-build-api-clients-from-swagger-for-app-integration.md)" for more details.
-You can also [build a client library directly in R using the httr package](https://blogs.msdn.microsoft.com/rserver/2017/07/20/using-r-to-generate-api-client-from-swagger/).

 Application developers can get the Swagger-based JSON file in one of these ways: